PeraltaLab/IL_Wetlands/README.md

 For information regarding the project, please visit:
 Peralta, A.L., Muscarella, M.E. and Matthews, J.W., 2017.
 Wetland management strategies lead to tradeoffs in ecological structure and function.
 Elem Sci Anth, 5, p.74.
 DOI: http://doi.org/10.1525/elementa.253

+Raw sequences files can be found at NCBI SRA BioProject ID PRJNA393844.

 ## We address the following questions

 * **Aim 1.)**: To what degree does restoration strategy impact plant and soil microbial community composition and the soil environment?